 Comparison with Rust

-.
+using PyO3 and maturin.
 It allows users to leverage

 the power of Rustβs optimization algorithms within Python, making it easier to integrate into